 THC-COOH is a THC metabolite that is released by the action of the liver as it breaks down THC.
 Compared to THC, THC-COOH remains in the system for much longer periods of time.
 With most urine tests, subjects with a THC-COOH level higher than 50 ng/mL are considered ‘positive’ for marijuana use.
 Other tests require only 20 ng/mL of THC-COOH in the system in order to merit a positive result, while others require a result as high as 100 ng/mL.

-So how long does THC stay in your system?
+So how long does THC stay in your urine?
 The only reasonable answer to that question is ‘it depends’.
 The rate at which THC is metabolized actually varies to a considerable degree from person to person, with some people taking much longer than others to eliminate THC-COOH entirely from their systems.
 That being said, there are some clues as to how long the chemical remains in the body.

 Occasional users – for those who smoke marijuana only occasionally, a urinalysis will likely detect THC-COOH from one to three days after last ingestion.
 By the end of the fourth day, infrequent users will likely register a THC-COOH level lower than 50 ng/mL.
 In such people, THC-COOH is unlikely to be detected three or four days after use.